ozontech/SUINavigation/README.md

 ## Motivation

 Now Developers have standard framework SwiftUI.
 Correct navigation features were introduced since iOS 16 as [NavigationStack](https://developer.apple.com/documentation/swiftui/navigationstack), but developers can not use that becase should support a iOS 14.x as target commonly.
 Now we have solutions to backport NavigationStack: [NavigationBackport](https://github.com/johnpatrickmorgan/NavigationBackport) but it's too bold and different from the declarative approach.
 We want a simpler interface.
 In addition, the NavigationStack and NavigationBackport havn't many functions such as `skip` and each others.
 Functions `append` from URL and `replace` with URL allows store and backup navigation state without special costs.
 Also allows you to use deep links as an additional feature.
+If you want to use microapp-architecture you can inject views to your modules closed by value object.

 ## Features